 Canberra has been the capital of Australia since parliament moved here in 1927.
-The city of Canberra has around 350,000 people.
-Canberra is 150km from the coast and it is 281km from Sydney to Canberra nestled between the ski resorts of Brindabella National Park and the pristine beaches of the east coast of Australia.
-Canberra eGuide provides lots of Canberra tourist info and full Canberra travel information.
+The city of Canberra has a population of approximately 350,000.
+Canberra is 150km from the coast and it is 281km from Sydney.
+Canberra is nestled between the ski resorts of Brindabella National Park and the pristine beaches of the east coast of Australia.

 While in Canberra, take a tour of the cool climate vineyards.
 Most are within 30 minutes of the city centre and more than 30 vineyards have cellar doors with affordable prices and friendly people.